BSBI Trustees

 In 2006 Helena was appointed BSBI County Recorder for North Somerset.
 She served on BSBI Council for 4 years, became its secretary for 8 years, was a member of Science & Data Committee for 9 years and has worked as a botanical surveyor and proof reader.
 Any spare time is spent gardening.

 Mary began her career in Information Technology, working for a large Insurance company.
 In 1999 she changed career to follow her love of plants and wildlife, undertaking a PhD at Edge Hill University, studying sedges.
-Before retirement she taught biology and botany in the Higher Education sector to students up to masters’ level.
+Before retirement she continued her sedge research and taught biology and botany in the Higher Education sector to students up to masters’ level.
 She was a BSBI Council member 2011-2020 and has been England Field Meetings Secretary and member of the Committee for England since 2020.
+In October 2022 Mary was appointed joint County Recorder for East Ross.
 She lives on north Merseyside and is an active member of several local and national wildlife organisations, including Liverpool Botanical Society and Butterfly Conservation.
+She is keen to support the continuing success of BSBI.

 In the mid 1990s Trevor Dines was employed for 6 years by BSBI to help co-ordinate recording activity and editing of the 2000 New Atlas.
 Following this Trevor worked for Plantlife for 20 years championing the conservation of wildflower meadows, verges and initiating the No Mow May idea.
 He presented the Wild Things series on Channel 4 in 2013 and has done many other TV and radio appearances to champion wild plants.
 He regularly writes articles in newspapers and magazines and has authored books about wildflowers.
 His current project is a book about urban botany.
 He runs a botanical consultancy offering site survey and management advice for threatened species and wildflower meadow creation.
 Trevor has lived in north Wales for 35 years and currently runs a smallholding in the Conwy valley.